yexuanyang/SysKui/examples/inject_pc/README.md

 `generate_job.py` generate jobs, which will launch qemu and inject faults to register pc, and submit them to lava.
 It need some param to run, check the code for details.
 The generated `job_id`s will be stored in file `jobs.txt`.

+> Note that argument `qemu-number` can not exceed **16**, one qemu will change 4 bits, so 64 bits register should only have 16 qemu to inject faults.

 `read_result.py` get the results about panic.
 It takes `jobs.txt` as input and get the results in the lava-slave container.
 Result show the panic percentage, it is stored in file `results.json`.

 # steps